-The Duval Property is composed of two blocks totaling 45 claims covering a total area of 2,405 ha.
-The first block, the Duval main block is composed of 46 claims and measuring about 9 kilometers in a SW-NE direction.
-This block is contiguous North East to the Valiquette main block.
-The second block, Nemiscau Station is composed of 7 claims and located four kilometers North West of the Duval main block.
-The Nemiscau Station block is located approximately 1 km South of Route du Nord road and is serviced by a Hydro-Quebec power line and gravel road, which cross the southern part of the block in a NW/SE direction.
-The Duval main block can be accessed by the same road up to the Lac des Montagnes and then by boat.
+The Duval property is composed of two blocks totaling 45 claims covering a total area of 2,405 hectares.
+The first, the Duval main block, is composed of 46 claims and measures about 9 kilometres in a SW-NE direction.
+This block is contiguous to the Valiquette main block to the northeast.
+The second block, Nemiscau Station, is composed of seven claims located four kilometres northwest of the Duval main block.
+The Nemiscau Station block is located approximately 1 km south of Route du Nord road and is serviced by a Hydro-Quebec power line and a gravel road, which cross the southern part of the block in a NW/SE direction.
+The Duval main block can be accessed by the same road to Lac des Montagnes and then by boat.
 An old winter road along the SE shore of Lac des Montagnes has been refurbished and can be used for winter drilling on the main block.

 The property is located in the middle part of the Lac des Montagnes volcano-sedimentary formation.
-In the vicinity of the Duval block the formation width is about 8 km and its orientation NE.
+In the vicinity of the Duval block, the formation is about 8 km wide and is oriented NE.
 It is locally composed of amphibolite quartz-rich paragneiss, biotite and sillimanite-bearing schist, pegmatite, basalt and ultramafic intrusives.
 Geophysical surveys show the signature and extent of ultramafic intrusions and iron formations, with some of them confirmed by historical drilling.

-As the Duval property is located in the same geological environment than the Valiquette property, it is currently recognized for its magmatic nickel (Ni), copper (Cu) and platinum group elements (PGE) potential.
+As the Duval property is located in the same geological environment as the Valiquette property, it is currently recognized for its magmatic nickel (Ni), copper (Cu) and platinum group elements (PGE) potential.